ibm-watson-data-lab/guestbook/README.md

 It relies on a CloudantNoSQLDB called "guestbook-db" and a RabbitMQ service called "guestbook-messages"; these services need to be created before you deploy.
 In the CloudantNoSQLDB the databases `comments` and `webhooks` also need to be created in advance.

+The two workers are also deployable, in the `src/worker` directory, use `cf push commentWorker` and `cf push notificationWorker` respectively (each has their own specific manifest file).

 ## Instructions for Local Installation and Setup

 It's vagrant and ansible.
 Type `vagrant up` and your machine will be on `192.168.121.8`.